 Using a comprehensive management solution

 Approaches to management can be implemented and supported through an increased level of visibility into safety data on drivers by the employment of fleet accident management software.
-As part of a comprehensive fleet and asset enterprise management solution, such software helps ensure that driver policy meets with compliance requirements.
+As part of a comprehensive fleet and asset enterprise management solution, such software helps ensure that driver policy meets with your fleet’s compliance requirements.

-It can analyse potential risk by providing:
+It can analyze potential risk by providing:

 Up-to-date, organized and easily accessible driver records in a central repository.
 A system of alerts and reminders can be created for pending, due or past due renewable deadlines.